KBAQ

+The need for a public classical music station in Phoenix arose in 1986 when commercial station KONC was sold and changed formats.
+MCCCD and ASU each filed for the available 89.5 MHz frequency, which in turn was also sought by three other applicants.
+In 1990, the Federal Communications Commission ordered the two parties to share time on the frequency or otherwise come to an agreement.
+With the collaboration of both educational institutions, KBAQ began broadcasting on April 26, 1993; the community college system manages day-to-day operations, while ASU provides production and recording services for concerts around Arizona.
+The station is funded by donations from listeners, the Corporation for Public Broadcasting, and the community college district.

 History

-KONC ends classical music

-The need for a public classical music station in Phoenix arose when commercial station 101.5 KONC was sold.
+Phoenix's longtime classical music station had been KONC at 101.5 MHz.
 On March 31, 1986, that station left the classical format.
-The station, as KONC and before it KHEP-FM, had played classical music since the 1960s.
-But the classical format was not attractive to advertisers and KONC switched to soft adult contemporary music.

-In July, another commercial radio station stepped into the format, a station at 106.3 which adopted the KONC call sign; In addition, Tucson classical public radio station KUAT-FM established a translator in Phoenix on 105.5 MHz.
+In July, another commercial radio station stepped into the format, a station at 106.3 which adopted the KONC call sign; Tucson's KUAT-FM also established a translator in Phoenix on 105.5 MHz.
 This service moved to 89.5 MHz in 1989 to accommodate a power upgrade for 105.3 MHz in Wickenburg.
-But as a translator, its frequency could be claimed by a local FM station, which happened when KBAQ debuted four years later.

-MCCCD and ASU bid for 89.5 frequency

 Nearly immediately after KONC switched formats, the Maricopa County Community College District (MCCCD), owner of public jazz and talk station KJZZ, launched a bid for a non-commercial classical music station at 89.5 MHz and filed an application with the Federal Communications Commission (FCC).
 However, a week later, Arizona State University (ASU) put in a bid for 89.5 as well.
 The move angered MCCCD officials; not only did ASU propose to use taxpayer money, but it forced MCCCD into comparative hearings.
 KJZZ's station director said, "If ASU had desired to do something to impede the progress in returning classical music to the airwaves in Phoenix, it couldn't have found a better action to pursue."
 MCCCD had already raised some $80,000 to build a classical station but halted its fundraising drive when ASU entered the fray.
 In addition, the owner of the former KONC at 101.5 donated the station's music library to KJZZ.

 In 1988, the two classical applications were designated for a consolidated hearing alongside those of Sun Health Corporation, Western Broadcasting Corporation, and Radio Alliance Phoenix.
 Over the course of 1989, Western and Radio Alliance Phoenix withdrew.
 On June 26, 1990, the FCC denied the Sun Health application in favor of the MCCCD and ASU bids.
 The FCC ordered MCCCD and ASU to share time on the 89.5 frequency and stipulated a time-share plan in the event the two parties could not agree.
 Both parties recognized that alternating days of broadcasting would be an unworkable arrangement.
 The two sides came to an agreement in which they would jointly own the station.
 The studios would be with KJZZ, while facilities at ASU could be used to record performances.